 After all, why should couples get all the fun?
-The latest data from national statistics agency Istat shows the proportion of the Italian population without a partner has doubled over the past 20 years, now accounting for 13 percent of Italians or eight million people.
+Data from national statistics agency Istat shows the proportion of the Italian population without a partner has doubled over the past 20 years, now accounting for 13 percent of Italians or eight million people.

 And February 15th has been designated as a day of celebration just for them, known as La Festa dei Single (Singles' Day) or Festa di San Faustino (Feast of San Faustino), a date first thought up by lifestyle site La Vita da Single (Single Life) in 2001.